 Storyteller at Heart

 I am currently working with WiDo/E.L.
-Marker Publishing on the release of Dancing Past Thieves, and can’t wait for you to read it.
+Marker Publishing on the release of The Colour of the Sun, and can’t wait for you to read it.
 I will post an update as soon as it is ready for order.
-Dancing Past Thieves is a reclaimed narrative about a young South African girl (above) who, after her father’s mysterious death, must navigate the cruelty of Apartheid and the sinister secrets of her family to find her voice, and a new life, in America.
+The Colour of the Sun is a reclaimed narrative about a young South African girl (above) who, after her father’s mysterious death, must navigate the cruelty of Apartheid and the sinister secrets of her family to find her voice, and a new life, in America.

 My father took his life when I was three years old, though I would not know that until many years later.
 The fact of his death was kept a secret for years — his disappearance was not to be mentioned, without question — but there was no denying that the reality of our family had fundamentally changed.
 What followed were years of personal upheaval, tumultuous even against the political revolution simmering around us: my siblings and I were sent to live on a remote farm; while my mother, giving birth to and then secretly adopting a child into the family; and an abusive stepfather entered our lives.
 Our abrupt escape to America was no less troubled, but it was on this strange new continent where I began a new chapter, finding profound love with an NFL player, whose tragic death left our young daughters fatherless, just as I had been.
 But it was also there where an unexpected public display of bravery changed my life’s trajectory, and I came to understand the depth of the human ability to find hope, redemption, forgiveness and the necessary tools to piece back together the fragments of our shattered selves.